TheoWinterhalter/formal-type-theory/README.md

 # Sanity of type theory for elimination of equality reflection

 The ultimate goal is to be able to eliminate equality reflection, hopefully using weaker axioms than previous works (like UIP for instance), in the hope of being compatible with HoTT.
+This results in a formalisation setting for meta-theory of translations.

 ## Structure of the repository